python-virtualenvwrapper/virtualenvwrapper/docs/source/plugins.rst

 .. note::

-  Virtualenvwrapper is delivered with a plugin for creating and running the user customization scripts.
+  Virtualenvwrapper is delivered with a plugin for creating and running the user customization scripts (:ref:`extensions-user_scripts`).
 The examples below are taken from the implementation of that plugin.

 Code Organization
 -----------------